dannynacker/octAVEs/README.md

 Similar Downstream Processing:

-Like octAVEs, autoTUNE maps the “autotuned” frequencies into specified musical intervals, applies dynamic amplitude scaling, and handles dwell grouping and channel mapping.
+Like octAVEs, autoTUNED maps the “autotuned” frequencies into specified musical intervals, applies dynamic amplitude scaling, and handles dwell grouping and channel mapping.
 The output file formats and visualization remain consistent, ensuring a smooth workflow regardless of which extraction method is chosen.

 # Key Features (Common to Both Pipelines)